-Since I had last seen Scott, his health had declined and his alzheimer’s had progressed.
+Since I had last seen Scott, his health had declined and his Alzheimer’s had progressed.
 Pam explained this to me prior to the session, but I wasn’t exactly sure what to expect.
 We scheduled the session at their home, or right across the street to be exact.
-It was the perfect background I envisioned, there were cars parked, flags hanging and mailboxes, all of which were impossible to shoot around.
+It wasn’t the perfect background I envisioned, there were cars parked, flags hanging and mailboxes, all of which were impossible to shoot around.
 So technically and artistically, it wasn’t perfect.
 But the girls were concerned putting Scott in an unfamiliar environment would be too difficult.
 So we worked with what we had.
 The neighborhood is beautiful, and being their own, I hope it adds that bit of charm.
-But one thing I realized with all the attention this session has received, is that an image doesn’t have to be technically perfect to be a perfect capture.
+But one thing I realized with all the attention this session has received, is that an image doesn’t have to be technically perfect to be worth capturing.

 The session itself was great.
 I wasn’t sure what to expect in terms of Scott’s awareness or how the girls would react.
 But they were so amazing, they really were strong and just had a great time.
 Scott struggled a bit, but he was a trooper.
 I have very limited knowledge of Alzheimer’s, but it was very much what I expected.
-Some blank stares and some confusion but was very agreeable and did exactly what we asked.
 And despite the hot July temperatures, we managed to get some smiles.

 Sarah and Becca have been named honorary chairmen of the Walk to End Alzheimers to help raise awareness of Alzheimer’s disease.

-We never know what life will throw our way.
+You never know what life will throw our way.
 Grab your phone, camera, or hire a professional and get snapping.
-Because images are the one thing we have when are loved ones are gone, and its the only thing we can give to our family beyond our time here on earth.
+Because images are the one thing we have when are loved ones are gone, and it’s the only thing we can give to our family beyond our time here on earth.